Aayzie/forsens-giftbox-lidl-extension/README.md

 # forsens-giftbox-lidl-extension
-A third party thing that makes watching forsen reactions a little bit better.
+A third party thing that makes watching forsen reactions and playthroughs a little bit better.

 ## Features